 Hatteras Island NC Town Information and Guide

-Hatteras Island is the centerpiece for the Cape Hatteras National Seashore, a 72-mile stretch of perhaps the most undeveloped expanse of natural beaches in the country encompassing Bodie Island to the north of Ocracoke Island at its southern boundary.
+Hatteras Island is the centerpiece for the Cape Hatteras National Seashore, a 72-mile stretch of perhaps the most undeveloped expanse of natural beaches in the country, encompassing Bodie Island to the north Ocracoke Island at its southern boundary.

 Hatteras Island and its villages have grown to become one of the number one places in the world for wind and water sports, world-class fishing, and fantastic surf.
 This is where people go to get far away from the world's cares, yet it is close enough for a weekend getaway drive.